 3. Inadequate, Thin or Duplicate Content

 It is critical to dedicate time and attention to your local pages and ensure that they contain useful information for homeowners looking for a remodeling service provider.
-The best content is unique, hyper-local and custom-written to share helpful information about your renovation and construction services for people living in that area.
-Make sure you list the services your business provides locally, along with useful details about how to reach you and what a homeowner can expect from working with your company.
+The best content is unique, hyper-local and custom-written to share helpful information about your goods and services for people living in that area.
+Make sure you list the services your business provides locally, along with useful details about how to reach you and what a prospective customer can expect from working with your company.

-Custom, hyper-local content is a win all around: homeowners find useful information; you are putting your best foot forward; and search bots understand exactly what's on the page and why it is useful to a searcher.
+Custom, hyper-local content is a win all around: online users find useful information; you are putting your best foot forward; and search bots understand exactly what's on the page and why it is useful to a searcher.

 4. Failing to Respond to Reviews

 In the past few years, reviews and review management have become increasingly important signals of credibility and reliability when it comes to your business' search ranking.
-Google My Business has grown tremendously and is now the go-to, most convenient way for homeowners to find remodeling service providers.
+Google My Business has grown tremendously and is now the go-to, most convenient way for internet users to find service providers, among many other needs that can be met locally.
 We expect this trend to continue to grow for many years to come.
 Monitor your reviews and respond to as many as possible.